nickbennings/Weather-Forecasting-Directions-Website/README.md

 ## Weather Forecasting Website

-This is a simple weather forecasting website that allows users to input a city name and retrieve the current weather information using the OpenWeatherApp API.
+This is a simple weather forecasting website that allows users to input a city name and retrieve the current weather information using the OpenWeatherMap API.

 ### Features
 - Input field to enter a city name